XeroAPI/xero-ruby/README.md

 xero_client ||= XeroRuby::ApiClient.new(credentials: creds)
 ```

-If you want additional logging or timeout, you can add/override any configuration option by passing the optional named paramater object `config`.
+If you want additional logging or timeout, you can add/override any configuration option by passing the optional named parameter object `config`.
 ```ruby
 config = { timeout: 30, debugging: true }
 @xero_client ||= XeroRuby::ApiClient.new(credentials: creds, config: config)